 Five main cities also have a metro network.
 In Tehran, it’s really convenient and easy to navigate on the five metro lines, which go as far as Karaj and Imam Khomeini Airport.

-Traveling on your own, throughout Iran, with public transportation is a piece of cake!
-There are many options among trains and buses.
-Those latter are most appreciated by travelers.
+Travelling on your own, throughout Iran, with public transportation is a piece of cake!
+There are many options for trains and buses.
+Those latter are most appreciated by travellers.
 Indeed, “VIP” buses are extremely comfortable, cheap, flexible and safe!
 Tickets are easy to book and buses between main cities are numerous each day.

 Another option to travel while enjoying the landscape is the train.
 Even though they are not faster, they offer a highly comfortable trip by day and night.

 If you travel to Iran for a few days, then flying is the best choice for you.
 Iran is a huge country, three times the size of France for instance.
-That’s why traveling by plane can be a real time-saver.
+That’s why travelling by plane can be a real time-saver.
 It’s rather cheap and easy to book tickets for any destination inside the country.
-Traveling by plane might be the most convenient option for travelers who want to save time.
+Travelling by plane might be the most convenient option for travellers who want to save time.
 Flights are cheap and almost every destination is reachable by plane, extending the possibilities of your trip.